The Best Cha Ca Hanoi You Have Ever Tasted

 Price: 130,000 VND/portion

-The reason why I list Vua Cha Ca at last is that this is my favorite Cha Ca Hanoi restaurant.
-I don't think I will tell more about the dish itself because the menu and the food is quite the same, however, I love this place because everything is combined just enough and absolutely perfectly.
-From the taste of Cha Ca, 'mam tom' to the dining area and the staff, all satisfy my expectation.
+Vua Cha Ca is many people's favorite Cha Ca Hanoi restaurant.
+We love this place because everything is combined just enough and absolutely perfectly.
+From the taste of Cha Ca and 'mam tom' to the dining area and the staff, all satisfy guests' expectations.

 vua cha ca grilled fish hanoi